Towards multiloop local renormalization within Causal Loop-Tree Duality: Benchmark multi-loop examples

 As in the other examples, we tested the convergence.
 In first place, we verify that the renormalized amplitude is integrable in the whole UV region, since it behaves as $1/|\vec{\ell}|^4$, $1/|\vec{\ell}|^7$ and $1/|\vec{\ell}|^{11}$ in the single, double and triple UV limits, respectively.
 Furthermore, we check that it behaves as $1/|\vec{\ell}|^5$ when only $|\vec{\ell}_1| \to \infty$ $|\vec{\ell}_2| \to \infty$, pointing towards a faster convergence.

 After that, we analyze the convergence varying the UV cut-off.
-In Fig. \ref{fig:NMLT}, we set $m_1=4/10$, $m_2=m_3=m_4=1/10$, $m_5=4/10$ and $\mu_\uv=1$, using two different methods within \texttt{NIntegrate}: \texttt{AdaptiveMonteCarlo} (blue line) and \texttt{AdaptiveQuasiMonteCarlo} (orange line).
-The renormalized amplitude quickly reaches the asymptotic value, although some oscillations are present (as in the 3-loop MLT case).
-By averaging over these two methods, the renormalized amplitude is ${\cal A}_R^{(3)}(\Lambda=10^{25})=15 \pm 4$.
-Since the most stable method is \texttt{AdaptiveQuasiMonteCarlo}, we set it as default for the next studies of this section.
+In Fig. \ref{fig:NMLT}, we set $m_1=4/10$, $m_2=m_3=m_4=1/10$, $m_5=4/10$ and $\mu_\uv=1$, using three different methods: \texttt{NIntegrate} with \texttt{AdaptiveMonteCarlo} (blue line), the default \texttt{NIntegrate} (orange line) and \texttt{Vegas} (red line).
+The renormalized amplitude quickly reaches the asymptotic value, although oscillations are present (as in the 3-loop MLT case).
+By averaging over these three methods, the renormalized amplitude is ${\cal A}_R^{(3)}(\Lambda=10^{25})=35 \pm 13$, which leads to a relative error of ${\cal O}(70 \, \%)$.
+Still, the individual methods have large errors: ${\cal O}(100 \, \%)$ for the default \texttt{NIntegrate} scenario and ${\cal O}(20 \, \%)$ for \texttt{Vegas} (orange band).
+The estimation for \texttt{NIntegrate} with \texttt{AdaptiveMonteCarlo} is ${\cal O}(1 \, \%)$, using 5000000 points, and the method converges much faster than the other two strategies: for this reason, we set it as default for the next studies of this section.

 The next check consisted in studying the stability of the integral when varying the values of the masses.
 In Fig. \ref{fig:NMLTmasas}, we keep $m_2=m_3=4/10$, $m_5=3/10$ and $\mu_\uv=1$ fixed.
 We consider $m_1 \in (1/48,1)$, and three different scenarios: $m_4=m_2/2$ (blue), $m_4=m_2$ (orange) and $m_4=2m_2$ (green).
 Both the dependence in $m_1$ and $m_4$ are smooth, and the value of the integral decreases when heavier particles are considered.
 Again, this confirms the overall good quality of the local UV cancellation.